kalyanikhona/llm-model-behavior-research/about-kalyani-khona.md

 ### To AI Research
 - Trying to identify the "Interpretability Gap" in LLM behavior (2025)
-- Developing non-technical frameworks for marketing professionals
+- Developing non-technical frameworks for business and marketing professionals
-- Creating uncertainty-adapted strategies for generative engine optimization
+- Creating uncertainty-adapted strategies for generative engine optimization or AEO

 ## Recognition and Impact